dnvriend/haskell-seed.g8/README.md

 cabal install easyplot
 ```

+## Learning Haskell Resources
+The best resource when just starting with Haskell is [Learn you a Haskell for great good](http://learnyouahaskell.com/chapters).
+Another great place to learn is [Happy Learn Haskell Tutorial](http://www.happylearnhaskelltutorial.com/contents.html) and when you are done with those books you should take a look at more serious books like [Programming in Haskell 2nd Edition by Graham Hutton](https://www.amazon.com/Programming-Haskell-Graham-Hutton/dp/1316626229/ref=dp_ob_image_bk), [Learn Haskell by Will Kurt Manning EAP](https://www.manning.com/books/learn-haskell) and [Real World Haskell by Brian O' Sullivan](https://www.amazon.com/Real-World-Haskell-Bryan-OSullivan/dp/0596514980/ref=sr_1_1?s=books&ie=UTF8&qid=1481042542&sr=1-1&keywords=real+world+haskell).
+Of course you should take a look at [The Haskell Wiki - Tutorials section](https://wiki.haskell.org/Tutorials).
+The [Haskell Wiki](https://wiki.haskell.org/Haskell) contains everything for the [Haskell Programming Language](https://www.haskell.org/platform/) and where you're hooked, you will never go back.
+It is even possible to interoperate with Java by means of [inline-java](http://blog.tweag.io/posts/2016-10-17-inline-java.html) something you could look into.

 ## Example
 Create two files `Main.hs` and `PatternMatching.hs` in `src/main/haskell` and put the following code in it: